-To efficiently control the thickness of the thin coatings of an anodizing process, an accurate non-destructive means of measurement is required.
+To efficiently control the thickness of anodizing and other thin coatings, an accurate non-destructive means of measurement is required.

 A secondary challenge is the measurement of anodizing in small or hard-to-reach areas.

-When measuring small or hard-to-reach areas, the PosiTector N Microprobes are an ideal measurement alternative.
-With probe tips of either 0°, 45° or 90° readings can be taken in deep holes, on small ledges or on inside diameters.
+When measuring coating thickness on small or hard-to-reach areas, the PosiTector 6000 N Microprobe series is an ideal measurement alternative.
+With probe tips of either 0°, 45° or 90° thickness readings can be taken in deep holes, on small ledges or on inside diameters.
 When a fixture or quick release adapter is used, N microprobes have identical specifications as the NAS probes.

-For current pricing or to order these instruments, please visit our Sales page.
+For current pricing or to order these anodizing coating thickness instruments, please visit our Sales page.

 Anodizing typically ranges up to 5 mils thickness.
-The three most common variations of aluminum anodizing include chromic (type I), sulfuric (type II) and hard (type III).
+The three most common variations of aluminum anodizing include chromic anodizing (type I), sulfuric anodizing (type II) and hard anodizing (type III).

 The aluminum part is hung on stripped aluminum or titanium racks ensuring good electrical contact.
 Throughout the anodizing process, parts are affixed and the racks are suspended in a series of tanks.

 An alternative to racking is bulk anodizing which is more ideal for anodizing small, irregularly shaped parts such as rivets, ferrules, and medical hubs.
 Instead of racks, parts are processed in perforated aluminum, plastic, or titanium baskets.
 Whether you need coil or batch production, anodizing provides one of the best aluminum finishing options in the industry.